top of page

 Voice acting is ACTING.
 This job is more than putting on a voice.
 Acting skills are a must.

 If you have never had acting training or voice-over specific training, click HERE for a list of various voice-over classes, workshops, and private coaching services taught by industry professionals.
 I also recommend getting involved in other forms of acting such as on-stage or on-camera.
-Consider joining a local theater or getting involved in your school theater department if applicable.
+Consider joining a local theater or getting involved in your school theater department if available.

 I always ask aspiring voice actors: